hushmesh/slate/source/includes/_meshin.md

 If you are using any modern JavaScript framework, you may want to use slightly different approach.

-You can create meshin button component and inside the component include and initialize meshin library
+You can create meshin button component and inside the component include and initialize meshin library.
+You can [download meshlib](https://developer.hushmesh.com/relying-party-registration/meshlib.js) and include it in your project.

 > Inside handler: